-The global food system is under acute and rising pressure - and Africa's farmers are feeling its full force.
-There is still more than enough food in the world to feed everyone. but population and economic growth as well as the search for low-carbon energy sources are driving up demand for arable land, while climate change, ecological constraints and lower levels of productivity growth in agriculture are limiting food supply.
+The global food system is under acute and rising pressure – and Africa’s farmers are feeling its full force.
+There is still more than enough food in the world to feed everyone.
+But population and economic growth as well as the search for low-carbon energy sources are driving up demand for arable land, while climate change, ecological constraints and lower levels of productivity growth in agriculture are limiting food supply.
+Will Africa’s vast untapped potential in agriculture become a source of rural prosperity and more balanced economic growth, or will it act as a magnet for more speculative investments, land grabs and the displacement of local communities?